Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 Finally, neither do Rowling’s statements in interviews trump what is in the books.
 And should not be expected to.
 In an interview Ms Rowling is speaking off the top of her head without access to any of her references.
 And given that she has in the past claimed not to even reread her own work, often it comes across as though she is making things up on the fly to amuse the questioner and the audience.
 There is no reason to insist that the official canon — which are, after all, published documents — is going to reflect that kind of behavior.
 Particularly since there is just as much of a chance as not that she will contradict any such statement made in any interview as soon as someone asks her another question later.
 Or even the same question on a different day.
 She’s done that.

-None of the tweaking in this article is authorized, either, you understand.
+None of my tweaking here is authorized, either, you understand.
 But the end result matches up somewhat better with what we have been told in the text of the actual books.
 The extrapolations of any and all possible causes and motivations are, of course, completely speculative.

 The point of the exercise is to attempt to construct a reasonably consistent timeline that can be adapted for other purposes.
 And anyone is welcome to do so.